Does Ageism in Tech Really Exist?

 The Tech Sage Age reflects the higher value older workers bring to tech organizations and suggests that maturity and experience are more important drivers of high performance in tech than in non-tech industries.

 Yet, despite our Tech Sage Age finding, there is systemic ageism in tech hiring practices: Tech hires a higher proportion of younger workers and a smaller proportion of older workers than non-tech.

-Despite receiving more Top Performer ratings as they age than their non-tech counterparts, Gen Xers in tech are being hired 33% less (and Baby Boomers 60% less) than their workforce representation, while Millennials in tech are being hired almost a whopping 50% more than their workforce representation.
-In notable contrast, in non-tech, Gen Xers are being hired only 22% less than their workforce representation.
+Despite receiving more Top Performer ratings as they age than their non-tech counterparts, Gen Xers in tech are being hired 33 percent less (and Baby Boomers 60 percent less) than their workforce representation, while Millennials in tech are being hired almost a whopping 50 percent more than their workforce representation.
+In notable contrast, in non-tech, Gen Xers are being hired only 22 percent less than their workforce representation.
 Simply put, a Gen Xer has a significantly lower chance of being hired in tech.
 For Baby Boomers, the chances of being hired in tech and non-tech are the same.

 What Businesses Can Do

 There are a number of important steps employers can take to ensure they root out the risk of ageism in their workforce, and acquire the best and brightest talent available, regardless of age: